 Wappapello is a blue-collar town, with 42.89% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Wappapello is a town of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Wappapello who work in sales jobs (9.79%), office and administrative support (8.88%), and personal care services (6.26%).

-Wappapello is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Wappapello doesn't have a public transportation system that people use for their commute.

 The per capita income in Wappapello in 2022 was $24,844, which is middle income relative to Missouri, and lower middle income relative to the rest of the US.
 This equates to an annual income of $99,376 for a family of four.
 However, Wappapello contains both very wealthy and poor people as well.